How do I update my model? On the resilience of Predictive Process Monitoring models to change: Update Strategies

 Thus, assume that an organisation was able to exploit a set of process executions $\trzero$, collected within a period of time that we will call ``Period A'' to obtain a predictive model $\Mzero$, and that it starts to exploit $\Mzero$ to perform predictions upon new incomplete traces (see Figure~\ref{fig:update-process} for an illustration of this scenario).
-As soon as the new incomplete traces terminate, they become new data, potentially available to be exploited for building a novel model ${\cal M}'$, that, in turn can be used to provide predictions on new incomplete traces.
+As soon as the new incomplete traces terminate, they become new data, potentially available to be exploited for building a new model ${\cal M}'$, that, in turn can be used to provide predictions on new incomplete traces.
 The need for exploiting new execution traces and building such an updated ${\cal M}'$ could be due to several reasons, among which the evolution of the process at hand (and thus of its executions) to which the system needs to adapt in a timely manner.

-In this paper we provide 4 different strategies for computing this ${\cal M}'$, by exploiting a new set of process executions $\trone$, collected in a period of time ``Period B'' subsequent to ``Period A'', along with the original set $\trzero$.
+In this paper, we provide 4 different strategies for computing ${\cal M}'$, by exploiting a new set of process executions $\trone$, collected in a period of time ``Period B'' subsequent to ``Period A'', along with the original set $\trzero$.
 The strategies are summarised in Figure~\ref{fig:figures_strategies}.
-The figure represents, in the left hand side, model $\Mzero$ and, in the right hand side, the operations performed starting from $\Mzero$ to obtain model ${\cal M}'$ according to the four update strategies.
+The figure represents, on the left hand side, model $\Mzero$ and, on the right hand side, the operations performed starting from $\Mzero$ to obtain model ${\cal M}'$ according to the four update strategies.

 The first strategy, $\Szero$, is a \textbf{do nothing} strategy.
 This strategy simply disregards that new traces are produced in ``Period B'' and continues to use $\Mzero$ as a predictive model.
-This strategy may prove useful when the processes remain stable and moreover it acts also as a baseline against which to compare all the other strategies.
+This strategy may prove to be useful when the processes remain stable and it acts also as a baseline against which to compare all the other strategies.